 As most readers know, Northanger Abbey isn’t the first time Jane Austen inspired me to pen a very lesbian version of her work.
 A year prior I wrote Just Like That (2005), setting Pride and Prejudice in California’s vineyards.
 It’s not as if I’m alone in thinking Austen is great for lesbian adaptations.
 Autostraddle’s brilliantly excellent mash up of pulp novels and Jane Austen is one of the things that makes life worth living.

 Castle Wrath was written for an erotica anthology (Stake through the Heart, Bella Books 2006).
 After deciding that a story about an ingenue who sees horror around every corner was where I wanted to go, well, I had to get a bit naughty with it.

 Castle Wrath is about half the length of a novel at 31,000 words.
 Plus there’s smutty good fun when breathless Brittany Brannigan discovers (gasp!) a hotbed of lesbian porn production (shocking!) and other things that go bump (and bump!) in the night.
 And then there’s the decidedly attractive and very annoying caretaker’s daughter always being right about, well, everything.

 Available for the first time in digital editions at:

-- My web store, DRM-free, all formats unlock with purchase
+- My web store, DRM-free, all formats unlock with purchase, and a unique coupon

 - Amazon USA, Amazon UK, Amazon Canada, Amazon Australia, Amazon Germany, Amazon Netherlands (and all the other Amazon sites)